doselect/docs.doselect.com/source/includes/_problem_api.md

   "tags": [
     "Java"
   ],
-  "description": "A new description of the problem"
+  "description": "A new description of the problem", "score": 10,
+  "penalty": 5
 }